 Now all of the above makes "Perfect Murder, Perfect Town: JonBenĂ©t and the City of Boulder" certainly a very detailed movie which tries to cover all these different angles in detail so that the viewer can understand where things went wrong, why certain things happened and so on.
 But ironically despite going into far more detail than a normal TV movie manages to achieve it still feels like you still need the prior knowledge of the true crime to fully understand the ins and outs of the case.
 Not only that, the first half of "Perfect Murder, Perfect Town: JonBenĂ©t and the City of Boulder" engulfs us with so many characters who suddenly appear that it is hard to really get to grips with who is who, who they work for and what part they have to play in the bigger picture.
 It becomes frustrating as "Perfect Murder, Perfect Town: JonBenĂ©t and the City of Boulder" had the potential to be one true crime TV move which worked for those without the prior knowledge.

 The knock on effect of all these characters is with the exception of Ronny Cox and Marg Helgenberger who play John and Patsy Ramsey the rest of the cast struggle with their anonymous characters.
 Yes we see some characters get into heated discussions whilst others are incensed by being made scape-goats and a lot more but many of these characters fail to really involve the audience in what they are up to or going through.

-What this all boils down to is that in the end "Perfect Murder, Perfect Town: JonBenĂ©t and the City of Boulder" is sadly an overlong TV drama which whilst certainly going in to more detail than a regular TV movie which covers a true crime it also overly complicates matters by involving far too many characters.
+What this all boils down to is that in the end "Perfect Murder, Perfect Town: JonBenĂ©t and the City of Boulder" is sadly an overlong TV drama which whilst certainly going in to more detail than a regular true crime TV movie it also overly complicates matters by involving far too many characters.